-- Set aside an area where you can store reuseable shipping items such as boxes, packing peanuts, and bubble wrap.
+- Set aside an area where you can store reusable shipping items such as boxes, packing peanuts, and bubble wrap.

-- Donate reuseable items you no longer need to non-profit groups or schools.
+- Donate reusable items you no longer need to non-profit groups or schools.

 Recycling your paper is an easy way to conserve energy, save landfill space and reduce your disposal cost.
 Call your local solid waste hauler to find out about their business recycling program.